 It’s important to know how to correctly use a condom to reduce your risk of contracting an STD from your sexual partner.

 Proper condom use practices include:

-- Using a new condom for every vaginal, anal, or oral sex act
+- Use a new condom for every vaginal, anal, or oral sex act.

-- Putting a condom on before genital contact
+- Put a condom on before genital contact.